chrisguest75/python_examples/README.md

 ## VSCODE

 - If using vscode if you `pipenv --rm` it might be best to reload
 - Select the interpreter to get black code formatting.
-On a mac use `cmd + shift + .` in the folder select dialog
+On a mac use `cmd + shift + .` in the folder select dialog or set path to `.venv/bin/python`
 - Running tests can be done by selecting `Testing` extension
 - To get the formatting on save you need to open in the project folder